Skopje: Firms and activities

 In 2009, Skopje had 26,056 firms but only 145 of them had a large size.
 The large majority of them are either small (12,017) or very small (13,625).
-A large share of the firms deal with trade of goods (9,758), 3,839 are specialized in business and real estate, and 2,849 are manufacturers.
+A large share of the firms deal with trading of goods (9,758), 3,839 are specialised in business and real estate, and 2,849 are manufacturers.
 Although few in number, large firms account for 51% of the local production outside finance.

 The city industry is dominated by food processing, textile, printing and metal processing.
-In 2012, it accounted for 30% of the city GDP.
+In 2012, it accounted for 30% of the city's GDP.
 Most of the industrial areas are in Gazi Baba municipality, on the major routes and rail lines to Belgrade and Thessaloniki.
-Notably, the ArcelorMittal and Makstil steel plants are there, and also the Skopje Brewery.
+Notably, the ArcelorMittal, Makstil steel plants and the Skopje Brewery are present there.
 Other zones are between Aerodrom and Kisela Voda, along the railway to Greece.
-These zones comprise Alkaloid Skopje (pharmaceuticals), Rade Končar (electrical supplies), Imperial Tobacco, and Ohis (fertilizers).
+These zones comprise Alkaloid Skopje (pharmaceuticals), Rade Končar (electrical supplies), Imperial Tobacco, and Ohis (fertilisers).
 Two special economic zones also exist, around the airport and the Okta refinery.
 They have attracted several foreign companies, such as Johnson Controls, Johnson Matthey and Van Hool.

-As the country's financial capital, Skopje is the seat of the Macedonian Stock Exchange, of the National Bank and of most of the country's banking, insurance and telecommunication companies, such as Makedonski Telekom, Komercijalna banka Skopje and Stopanska Banka.
+As the country's financial capital, Skopje is the seat of the Macedonian Stock Exchange, of the National Bank, and of most of the country's banking, insurance, and telecommunication companies, such as Makedonski Telekom, Komercijalna banka Skopje and Stopanska Banka.
 The services sector produces 60% of the city GDP.

 Besides many small traditional shops, Skopje has two large markets, the "Zelen Pazar" (green market) and the "Bit Pazar" (flea market).
-They are both considered as local institutions.
-However, since the 1970s, retailing has largely been modernized and Skopje now has many supermarkets and shopping centres.
+They are both considered local institutions.
+However, since the 1970s, retailing has largely been modernised and Skopje now has many supermarkets and shopping centres.
 The largest, Skopje City Mall, opened in 2012.
-It comprises a Carrefour hypermarket, 130 shops and a cinema, and employs 2,000 people.
+It comprises 130 shops and a cinema, and employs 2,000 people.

 Employment

 51% of the Skopje active population is employed in small firms.
 52% of the population work in the services sector, 34% in industry, and the remaining is mainly employed in administration.

 The unemployment rate for the Skopje Statistical Region was at 27% in 2009, three points under the national rate (30%).
 The neighbouring Polog Region had a similar rate, but the less affected region was the South-West, with 22%.
-Unemployment in Skopje mainly affects men, who represent 56% of job-seekers, people between 25 and 44 years old (45% of job-seekers), and non-qualified people (43%).
+Unemployment in Skopje mainly affects men, who represent 56% of jobseekers, people between 25 and 44 years old (45% of jobseekers), and non-qualified people (43%).
 Unemployment also concerns Roma people, who represent 4.63% of the city population but affects 70% of the active population in the community.

 The average net monthly wage in Skopje was at €400 in October 2010, which represented 120% of the national figure.
 The average wage in Skopje was then lower than in Sarajevo (€522), Sofia (€436), and in Belgrade (€440).